aviharos/oee/README.md

 The OEE microservice does not support different CycleTimes for different Workstations.

 ## Usage
 The microservice is designed to run inside a docker-compose project.
 See a minimal [docker-compose.yml](docker-compose.yml) file.
-The Robo4Toys TTE's project solution repository, MOMAMS also provides a more compley [docker-compose.yml](https://github.com/aviharos/momams/blob/main/docker-compose.yml) file.
+The Robo4Toys TTE's project solution repository, MOMAMS also provides a more complete [docker-compose.yml](https://github.com/aviharos/momams/blob/main/docker-compose.yml) file.
 However, since the microservice does not depend on any microservice besides the Orion Context Broker, Cygnus, MongoDB and PostgreSQL; it can be used without the Robo4Toys TTE's other microservices.

 The microservice does not store data or have any kind of memory.
 It just periodically performs a calculation.
 If the container crashes, it is safe to restart it automatically.

 ### Notifying Cygnus of all context changes
 After running the docker-compose project, you need to set Orion to notify Cygnus of all context changes using the script:

-	curl --location --request POST 'http://localhost:1026/v2/subscriptions' \
+	$ curl --location --request POST 'http://localhost:1026/v2/subscriptions' \
 	--header 'Content-Type: application/json' \
 	--data-raw '{
 	  "description": "Notify Cygnus Postgres of all context changes",